spitbol/x64/README.md

 For comments, suggestions, and bug reports please open an issue in the github repository.

+## Unix SPITBOL V4.0e (Nov 2023)

+### Bugs fixed

+* Fix segfault in C routines due to stack alignment Fixes issue #29
+* Fix typo in man page, add to BUGS that support for .spx files is currently broken

 ## Unix SPITBOL V4.0d (Nov 2023)

 ### Updates